ericmoritz/wsdemo/README.md

                          with the server in under 2 seconds normal - The server closed the connection.
 This should never happen for this benchmark
-    {error, Reason} - Server or Client protocol error.
-It is most likely a client error as my WS client is a very bare bones version 13 client.

 Any reason other than these are an unexpected error and should be [reported](https://github.com/ericmoritz/wsdemo/issues) as an issue.
 If you see a `{error, Reason}` you should probably file a bug report as well unless you can determine it is a server issue.